coin-worx/coin-exchange-frontend/README.md

 # Coin Exchange Frontend

 ## Introduction
 The main aim of the platform is to provide a web based exchange facility for the up and coming digital currencies including Bitcoin, Litecoin and the ability to trade them against standard fiat currencies.
-The platform will be designed to be used by retail and institutional traders and investors.
+The platform has been designed to be used by retail and institutional traders and investors.
 The platform will be available internationally through web based platform and will be accessed using a web browser on a computer or mobile device.
 ## Context
 The product serves as a platform for trading different digital currencies for different fiat currencies.
 The digital currencies available for trading are going to be:
 - Bitcoin (BTC)